 Achieving racial, ethnic and gender diversity is an urgent societal goal.
-It’s also essential to business success.
+It’s also essential for business success.
 Yet business lags in its ability to achieve true diversity.
 The two industries I’m engaged with, technology and private equity, are even farther behind.
 What is to be done?

 The first step is to make the business case.
 Across industries, diversity is directly correlated with superior performance.
 Companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective industry medians.
 Companies in the top quartile for gender diversity are 15 percent more likely to have financial returns above their respective industry medians.
 For every 10% increase in racial and ethnic diversity on the senior executive team, U.S. companies generated an EBIT rise of 0.8%.
 (From McKinsey & Co. and other industry reports.)

 Diversity broadens the talent pool.
 A more inclusive hiring effort is a way to ensure that you have the best talent at the table.
-And a diverse leadership team of senior executives or general partners at that table brings more viewpoints to bear.
+And a diverse leadership team of senior executives or managing partners at that table brings more viewpoints to bear.
 It will present a wider array of strategies and solutions.
 Importantly, a diverse leadership team and workforce enable your organization to better connect with a larger and increasingly prosperous population of clients and customers.

 In the PE realm, managers that are diverse may add a new dimension to selecting investment targets.
 Valuations are high, so different vantage points may mean more opportunity.